‘America’s Got Talent’ 2017: Preacher Lawson Calls Out Tyra Banks’ Big Forehead [Video]

 He always has a quick and high-energy act.
 For tonight, he was talking about kids, both having them and adopting them.
 After a little time, this is where he started talking about his new girlfriend and him having a kid together.
 No one knew, but this “new girlfriend” was Tyra Banks.
 We don’t think she was even aware of the fact that she was dating Preacher.

-Lawson talk about himself having big lips and his girlfriend having a big forehead.
+Lawson talked about himself having big lips and his girlfriend having a big forehead.
 If they had kids together, their kid would be messed up and you could see them in 4D.
 It was shocking, but he definitely got some laughs from the crowd and judges on America’s Got Talent 2017.

 There was no holding Preacher back from telling the joke, but he had to face Tyra after his performance and she did not seem happy.
 However, she knows she has a big forehead and was a good sport about it.
 She did tell her “forehead crew” to come for Lawson on Twitter, which they definitely did.